Gibson Les Paul Custom: History

 The Les Paul Custom remained a double cutaway model until 1963, when Les Paul's endorsement with Gibson ended, and the guitar was subsequently renamed the SG Custom.

-In 1968, Gibson re-introduced the Les Paul Custom as a two-pickup model.
+In 1968, Gibson re-introduced the Les Paul Custom.
 The headstock angle was changed from 17 to 14 degrees, a wider headstock and a maple top (in lieu of the original 1953–1961 solid-mahogany construction).
 In 1969, Norlin acquired Gibson, and the Les Paul Custom saw many changes in the "Norlin Era".
 The solid-mahogany body was replaced in late 1969 with a "pancake" body (a two piece mahogany body with a thin slice of maple in between), which was discontinued in 1976, however they could still be found as late as 1979.
 The mahogany neck was replaced with a three-piece maple neck in 1975 (discontinued around 1982), a "Made in USA" stamp was added to the back of the headstock, and a volute was added to the back of the neck to strengthen the thinnest part of the neck, just below the headstock (also discontinued in 1982).

 In 1974, Gibson released the 20th anniversary Les Paul Custom in white, black, cherry sunburst and honey sunburst finishes (at least those four colors were made) with "20th Anniversary" engraved on the 15th-fret block inlay.
 By 1976, the new Nashville bridge began to replace the ABR-1.
 In 1977, the "pancake" maple layer was subtracted from the body, though the top was still maple, as was the neck.
 It was around this time that the current serial number system appears as well.
 In 1975, Gibson began making a number of Customs with maple fingerboards, instead of the typical ebony, which was discontinued by the early 1980s.
 From 1979 to 1982 or 1983, Gibson made a limited edition of 75 Les Paul Customs worldwide in the Silverburst color with 2 "Tim Shaw Burstbuckers".
 After 1981, the volute was phased out.

 In 1984, Gibson closed the Kalamazoo plant, and all production was moved to Nashville.
 In 1986, Norlin sold Gibson to a group of investors led by Henry Juszkiewicz.
 By the end of the 1980s, the Les Paul Custom specifications feature a mahogany neck with ebony fingerboard, Standard Gibson frets (as opposed to wide, flatter frets), and a smaller headstock, a mahogany body with a maple top, gold hardware, two humbucking pickups, and a Nashville bridge.

 Gibson has been installing its 490R/498T pickups as standard equipment on the majority of Customs since the 1990s.